kroaix/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+  This week we learned about Routing and Middleware.
+  Routing allows us to map incoming requests to appropriate request handler based on URL and HTTP method being utilized.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+  Middleware are functions that run in a specific order and give our code added functionality.
+When it comes to validation, it definitely helps keep your code DRY.
+I also like utilizing the logger so I can see every action as I go, much like I did in redux.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+  A resource is communicated over HTTP and is accessible via a unique URI.
+They are managed by HTTP methods and can be anything - they have multiple representations.
+Anything that is accessed by the client from the server.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+  The API will return status codes to let clients know whether or not a request was successful or unsuccessful.
+There are multiple status codes that can help the client to figure out exactly what is going wrong when the request does fail.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+  If we want to partition our application into sub-applications we will use Express Routers.
+Files that will utilize different endpoints for example can be separated into different folders.
+Inside each file we will export the router and we can then import them into the server.js file.

 ## Project Setup

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your _Team Lead_ as collaborator on Github.
+- [x] Add your _Team Lead_ as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
+- [x] Clone your forked version of the Repository.
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [x] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
-- [ ] Add your _Team Lead_ as a Reviewer on the Pull-request
+- [x] Add your _Team Lead_ as a Reviewer on the Pull-request
-- [ ] Your _Team Lead_ will count the challenge as done by merging the branch into _master_.
+- [x] Your _Team Lead_ will count the challenge as done by merging the branch into _master_.

 ## Database Persistence Helpers